 Shop Till You Drop: Looking for a mortgage, car loan, or student loan?
 Limit your shopping to a two-week period.
 If you do, it’s likely those applications will only count as a single inquiry.
 That’s because most scoring models will count all inquiries of one of those types as one, provided they take place within a 14 or 45 day period (depending on which model is being used).

 Monitor Your Credit: Check your credit report and your credit scores before you shop for credit.
 Then do your homework and try to apply for loans for which you are most likely to qualify.
-You can monitor your credit score each month for free using Credit.com's free Credit Report Card, and when you do, we'll match you to credit card and loan offers based on your credit profile and score which should help you save money.
+You can monitor your credit score each month for free at Credit.com, and when you do, we’ll match you to credit card and loan offers based on your credit profile and score which should help you save money.

 If you review your credit reports and you see an inquiry listed but you don’t recognize the name of the company listed, first check to make sure it’s not a promotional inquiry.
 If it is, then you were probably sent an offer for preapproved credit and that’s nothing to worry about.
 (You can opt out of preapproved offers at OptOutPrescreen.com.)
 If that’s not the case, the contact information for that company should be listed on your report so you can contact them.
 If that information isn’t provided, ask the credit reporting agency for it.